 At the time that the official canvass is submitted to the City Council by the City Clerk, a declaration of the elected candidates will be made through the adoption of a resolution of the City Council.
-It is anticipated that the installation of the newly elected Councilmembers and the reorganization of the City Council, including the election of a new Mayor and Vice Mayor, will be held held at the regular meeting of December 7, 2020.
+It is anticipated that the installation of the newly elected Councilmembers and the reorganization of the City Council, including the election of a new Mayor and Vice Mayor, will be held at the special meeting of December 12, 2022.